velesin/jasmine-jquery/README.markdown

 ## Cross domain policy problems under Chrome

 Newer versions of Chrome don't allow file:// URIs read other file:// URIs.
 In effect, jasmine-jquery cannot properly load fixtures under some versions of Chrome.
-An override for this is to run Chrome with a switch `--allow-file-access-from-files` (I have not verified if this works for all Chrome versions though).
+An override for this is to run Chrome with a switch `--allow-file-access-from-files`.
 The full discussion on this topic can be found in [this GitHub ticket](https://github.com/velesin/jasmine-jquery/issues/4).

+Under Windows 7, you have to launch `C:\Users\[UserName]\AppData\Local\Google\Chrome[ SxS]\Application\chrome.exe --allow-file-access-from-files`

 ## Mocking with jasmine-ajax